TruongQuynhNhu/Vanila-GAN-and-proGAN/README.md

 - In the PixelNorm Layer, as mentioned in the paper: b = a/l2.
 However, when I implemented this, it seemed to create bad NaN images.
 When I changed it to b = a * l2, it worked.
 Next time I work on this project, I will further investigate this behavior of my implementation.

+- Important Concepts in proGAN are: Progressive Growing, Minibatch Standard Deviation, Fading in new layer, Normalization (Equalized Learning Rate, Pixel Normalization), The Loss Function (Wasserstein loss function with Gradient Penalty)

 - Theoretically, proGAN still helps speed up the training and enhance the training speed and convergence.
 Progressive growth ensures that the initial low-resolution layers have likely reached convergence early in the process.
 Subsequently, the networks focus on enhancing representations through incremental improvements at smaller scales as additional layers are incorporated.

 ## 4. Citation